LawanGoud/Python-/README.md

 ## Check Last Part of a String

 Write a program that reads two words A and B and checks if the second word B is the last part of the first word A.

+## Check Part of a string

+Write a program that reads a word A, B, and an index I. Check if B starts at index I in A.